-When you are ready to start a discussion about your code changes, it's time to create a pull request.
+When you are ready to start a discussion about your code changes in Bitbucket Data Center, it's time to create a pull request.
 A pull request is a dedicated forum for discussing proposed changes to a project.
 To create a pull request you'll need a feature branch that you've made changes to.

-- Click Create pull request in the sidebar.
+- Select Create pull request in the sidebar.

-- Choose the source and destination branches.
+- Choose the source tag or branch and the destination branch.
 The source branch is where you made your code changes and the destination is the branch you want to merge to.
 The source and target branches may be located in different forks:

 - Use the Diff and Commits tabs to compare the source and destination branches before creating the pull request.

-- Add reviewers – they will receive a notification by email.
-Other people who have permissions on the project can participate in the discussion if it interests them.
+- Add individual reviewers or reviewer groups – users will receive a notification by email.
+Others who have project permissions can participate in the discussion if it interests them.

 Edit a pull request